DavidCasalod/p2p-smartcontract/README.md

 First step is runnin the `startCecContract` transaction.
 This will create the cec contract and it's private data

+You can skip to the testing section to see how to run the transactions.[Testing](#testing)

 The following transaction arguments are required:
 ```json
 {